jsidberry/basic-flask-app/README.md

 Scaffolding for a very basic Flask application

-It has four (4) types of basic elements needed for a web-appplication built using Flask.
+It has four (4) types of basic elements needed for any web-appplication built using Flask.

-1. `python` or `application` = all logic is coded here
+1. the `application` (usually written in `python` and calls `app.py`) = all logic is coded here
-2. `templates/html` = scaffolding for the views
+2. `templates/html` = scaffolding for the views (the web-pages the users see)
 3. `static/css` = locations for all Cascading Style Sheets (CSS files)
-4. `static/js` = lcoation for all teh JavaScript code
+4. `static/js` = lcoation for all the JavaScript code

 TODO: outline how to create a completed app into a single executable file